-- 1. Reflects the planning requirements and goals of the Bipartisan Infrastructure Law (BIL), signed into law on November 15, 2021, and contains many of the same provisions of the previous law, Fixing America's Surface Transportation (FAST) Act, with a focus on increasing safe and accessible options for multimodal travel for everyone, as well as: - a.
-Consultation with officials responsible for housing - b.
-Option for TMAs to develop a housing coordination plan - c.
-Utilizing web-based tools for public involvement - d.
-Clarification on the requirements when multiple MPOs cover the same urbanized area - e.
-Clarification of the requirements when designating MPO officials or representatives. - 2.
+- 1. Reflects the planning requirements and goals of the Infrastructure Investment and Jobs Act (IIJA), signed into law on November 15, 2021, and contains many of the same provisions of the previous law, Fixing America's Surface Transportation (FAST) Act, with a focus on increasing safe and accessible options for multimodal travel for everyone. - 2.
 Carries out the requirements of the urban transportation planning process in compliance with the US DOT Statewide Planning and Metropolitan Planning Rules. - 3.
 Assists the Ohio Environmental Protection Agency (OEPA) in maintaining the transportation portion of the State Implementation Plan (SIP) for Summit and Portage Counties. - 4.
-Ensures that the planning requirements for Transportation Management Areas (TMA) are completed.

-- 5. Conducts studies that identify transportation deficiencies. - 6.
+Ensures that the planning requirements for Transportation Management Areas (TMA) are completed. - 5.
+Conducts studies that identify transportation deficiencies. - 6.
 Maintains the Transportation Improvement Program (TIP), which allocates the federal funds that the area receives. - 7.
-Evaluates the air quality, energy and environmental justice impacts of transportation plans and programs. - 8.
-Supports local planning and project implementation efforts by providing staff services, plan implementation assistance, and dissemination of data. - 9.
+Evaluates the air quality and energy impacts of transportation plans and programs.

+- 8. Supports local planning and project implementation efforts by providing staff services, plan implementation assistance, and dissemination of data. - 9.
 Supports effective management of the sub-allocated federal funds received by AMATS and supports the monitoring and expediting of projects that use these funds. - 10.
 Works with other agencies to update land use and socio-economic information for the AMATS area. - 11.
 Supports operational planning efforts of METRO RTA and PARTA. - 12.
 Maintains a Traffic Congestion Management Process. - 13.
 Assists in the administration of the statewide Congestion Mitigation/Air Quality (CMAQ) Program in the AMATS area. - 14.
-Assists in the implementation of the Coordinated Public Transit / Human Services Transportation Plan. - 15.
-Administers the Gohio Commute Program, encouraging people to carpool and use transit service. - 16.
-Maintains a Regional Transportation Plan, Transportation Outlook: 2045, which meets the transportation needs of people living and working in the AMATS area.
-The Plan is in accordance with the goals established in AccessOhio 2045, Ohio's Statewide Transportation Plan. - 17.
+Assists in the implementation of the Coordinated Public Transit/Human Services Transportation Plan. - 15.
+Administers the Gohio Commute Program, encouraging people to carpool, use transit service, and use other alternative commute modes. - 16.
+Maintains a Regional Transportation Plan, Transportation Outlook: 2050, which meets the transportation needs of people living and working in the AMATS area. - 17.
 Assists ODOT and project sponsors by coordinating major project studies. - 18.
 Assists the Transportation Review Advisory Council (TRAC) by prioritizing major/new construction projects. - 19.
 Maintains computer traffic modeling capability. - 20.
 Maintains the regional ITS architecture. - 21.
 Continues to develop performance targets consistent with 23 CFR 450, 23 CFR 771 and 49 CFR 613.

-The overall benefits to be derived from the FY 2024 Transportation Planning Work Program and Budget will be the maintenance of effective and ongoing long-range and short-range elements of the transportation planning process.
+The overall benefits to be derived from the FY 2026 Transportation Planning Work Program and Budget will be the maintenance of effective and ongoing long-range and short-range elements of the transportation planning process.
 This process will result in the determination of local transportation needs, identification of priorities, and development of transportation improvement projects consistent with needs, priorities, funding and performance.
 This will ensure that project sponsors in the AMATS area will be eligible to receive federal financial assistance to implement projects.

 The major source of funding for activities listed in the Work Program is United States Department of Transportation (USDOT) Consolidated Planning funding.
 Other sources of revenue include federal Congestion Mitigation/Air Quality (CMAQ) funds, as well as state and local funds.
 These funds must be matched by state and local funds at a percentage rate of 80/10/10.
-Remaining funds from the current fiscal year (FY 2023) will be carried over on July 1, 2023 and may be used through December 31, 2023.
+Remaining funds from the current fiscal year (FY 2025) will be carried over on July 1, 2025 and may be used through December 31, 2025.

 Local funds are contributed by each individual member of AMATS.
 Each member's contribution is based on the AMATS dues structure established by the Policy Committee in 2005.
+The dues structure is based on population and was updated after the 2020 Census figures were released in December 2021.
 State funds are provided by ODOT.